olenapetrova-da/lublin-events-hub/docs/adr/ADR-0006-enrichment-location-and-limits.md

 ## Consequences
 - Consistent behavior across sources.
 - Compute stays close to each source; zero Make ops added.
-- Taxonomy remains table-driven in Sheets; no redeploys for label changes.
+- Taxonomy remains table-driven in Sheets; no redeploys for label changes. :contentReference[oaicite:6]{index=6}

-## References
+## LEHv2 note (2025-12)

-- ADR-0008 (enrichment fields)
+- The **location of enrichment (adapters) and `enrich`/`enrich_max` contract remain valid** for LEHv2.
-- ADR-0009 (_EndDate & Source)
+- The downstream consumer changes:
-- ADR-0002 (taxonomy in Sheets)
+  - LEHv1: Apps Script + Sheets.
-- ADR-0005 (raw → normalized model)
+  - LEHv2: n8n ingestion workflow + Supabase.
-- docs/specs/sources/zoom-lublin.md
+- Taxonomy is no longer in Sheets for LEHv2 (ADR-0002 is superseded); enrichment still must not perform taxonomy mapping.